LeandroAcipreste/ddesafio-github-primeiro-repositorio/PrincipaisComandosGit.md

-# Princiáis comandos Git no termnial:
+# Princiáis comandos Git no terminal:

 ## Ajuda:
 **Geral**